contineu-ai/3D_Reconstruction_Pipeline/README.md

 ### Manual Docker Commands

+**Most users should use `./run.sh` instead** - it handles everything automatically!

-If you prefer to run Docker commands manually:
+If you need to run Docker commands manually (for debugging or customization):

 ```bash
 # Build the image